penninha68/arma3HypothermiaScript/README.md

 		uiSleep 20;

 On line 14 the number "15" its the counter on how many times this loop will actually run.
-However it is not in second, because you have the effects of sound and cliente screen effects.
+However it is not in seconds, because you have the effects of sound and client screen effects.
 So, on Line 20 you have "uiSleep 20;" wich refers on seconds, the gap between each loop.
 Now, it is simple math: 20 seconds is 1/3 of a minute.
 So if the loop runs 3 times, the effects of hypothermia will last 1 minute, in the case of this script, will last 5 minutes.